 Service Area Discretionary Grants (Annual and Three-Year) Budget Ref.
 EIA 22 Head of Service Emma McDermott Budget Proposal Briefly and simply explain what budget changes are proposed.
 To freeze the Discretionary Grants budget at current funding level.
-Highlight the main / most significant potential impacts which will need to avoided be removed, mitigated or Over 70% of the organisations proposed for Three-Year Grants are aimed at increasing involvement, support and opportunities for people protected by the Equality Act 2010.
+Highlight the main / most significant potential impacts which will need to be avoided removed, mitigated or Over 70% of the organisations proposed for Three-Year Grants are aimed at increasing involvement, support and opportunities for people protected by the Equality Act 2010.
 35% of the organisations provide services related to substance misuse, homelessness, community safety (hate crime), training and learning (unemployment and low educational qualifications) that are more likely to be of benefit to people made vulnerable and/or disadvantaged by their protected characteristic.
 Summary of impacts Annual Grants tend to be particularly effective at supporting small groups, working with marginalised and often vulnerable people.
 Of the 38 smaller organisations funded last year 71% are aimed at increasing involvement, support and opportunities for people protected by the Equality Act 2010.
 It is expected that similar proportions will apply in the coming year.
-All the equalities impacts for the current budget are assessed and addressed we programme.
-Therefore although there is a potential impact on all groups due to their services, there is no disproportionate impact on any specific group which within the grants programme. predicted increased demand on Impacts identified on the following 'protected characteristics': none.
-Key actions to reduce What actions are proposed to remove/reduce/avoid potential negative impacts? pacts and increase positive negative impacts No action is required beyond that already being completed within the Discretion nary Grants programme.
+All the equalities impacts for the current budget are assessed and addressed within the current grants programme.
+Therefore although there is a potential impact on all groups due to predicted increased demand on their services, there is no disproportionate impact on any specific group which is not already being mitigated within the grants programme.
+Impacts identified on the following 'protected characteristics': none.
+Key actions to reduce negative impacts What actions are proposed to remove/reduce/avoid potential negative impacts? ts and increase positive No action is required beyond that already being completed within the Discretionary Grants programme.